9 Free AI Image-To-Video Tools: Tested

 Most are free to use and offer image-to-video functionality.

-So today, I’ll put nine of them to the test using the same starting images.
+So today, I’ll put ten of them to the test using the same starting images.

 Let’s roll!